sw82/divelog/README.md

 The installer will check your server's compatibility, create necessary directories, help you set up your database connection, and initialize the database with the required tables and sample data.

+### Database Setup

+The application provides an easy way to download the database setup file:

+1. **Download the Setup File**: Click the "Download Database setup file" button from the installer
+2. **Import the SQL File**: Use phpMyAdmin or any MySQL client to import the downloaded file
+3. **Complete the Installation**: Follow the remaining steps in the installer to connect to your newly created database

+This ensures you have the correct database schema with all necessary tables for the application to function properly.

 ### Existing Installation Detection

 The installer now includes smart detection for existing installations: